How to Choose a Tokenization Solution

 Security and risk

 It should go without saying, but tokenization providers should first and foremost be concerned with improving security and reducing risk via data protection.
-Specifically, the provider should be committed to strengthening your security posture and reducing risk in such a way that can minimize the impact of a breach and simplify the compliance process for any relevant regulatory obligations.
-This commitment should be verifiable via security and compliance certifications that validate the efficacy of the platform.
+Specifically, the provider should be committed to strengthening your security posture and reducing risk to minimize the impact of a breach and simplify the compliance process for any relevant regulatory obligations.
+This commitment should be verifiable via security and compliance certifications that validate the platform’s efficacy.

 Further, it should also be capable of protecting all of your data sets, accepting them via multiple channels, and sending them to any desired endpoint.
-This all should be accomplished via strict adherence to forward-thinking industry best practices such as Zero Trust and data-centric security principles.
+This should be accomplished by strictly adhering to forward-thinking industry best practices such as Zero Trust and data-centric security principles.
 Look for the logos below as proof of a provider’s security posture.

 Simplicity and flexibility

 Ease of implementation and the freedom to integrate with complementary technologies are hallmarks of an effective tokenization solution.
-Cloud tokenization in particular can simplify the complex by consolidating all sensitive data types into a singular data-protection platform, unifying compliance, and streamlining your data environment.
+Cloud tokenization can simplify the complex by consolidating sensitive data types into a singular data-protection platform, unifying compliance, and streamlining your data environment.

 Rapid time to value

 A reputable provider should be able to compress implementation times—moving as quickly as you can—but processes for procurement and integration can’t occur overnight.
-It takes time to thoroughly evaluate your environment, architect an appropriate solution, and complete testing to ensure success at go-live.
+It takes time to evaluate your environment thoroughly, architect an appropriate solution, and complete testing to ensure success at go-live.
 By doing so, you can benefit from day-one efficacy, even with integrations that include legacy systems, massive volumes of operations, and large data-processing concerns.
-So although you want a provider to be able to move quickly, make sure it’s not too quickly.
+So although you want a provider to be able to move quickly, make sure it’s not too fast.

 Availability and reliability